neurodatascience/neurodatascience.github.io-1/job_postings.md

 title: Open positions

 ---
-We are always for new team members who are excited about neuroscience, open science and reproducibility.
+We are always happy to welcome new team members who are excited about neuro data science, new methodological and technical developments for a more open and reproducible neuroscience.

 ##  Research Assistant
 We are looking for a motivated research assistant with an interest in neuroimaging